PostHog/posthog.com/contents/docs/apps/nps-survey-app.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the NPS Score Collector](https://github.com/PostHog/nps-score-app) is available on GitHub.
+The [source code for the NPS survey app](https://github.com/PostHog/nps-survey-app) is available on GitHub.

 ### Who created this app?

 This app was created by [PostHog's Product Marketer, Joe Martin](/handbook/company/team/joe-martin).

-He's [not an engineer](/blog/a-non-coders-thoughts-on-everybody-codes-culture-part-two), so expect some rough edges.
+He's [not an engineer](/blog/a-non-coders-thoughts-on-everybody-codes-culture-part-two), so (he says) you should expect some rough edges.

 ### Who maintains this app?